-It can even affect objects and buildings: The evil eye cast upon a vehicle may cause it to break down irreparably, while a house so cursed may soon develop a leaky roof or an insect infestation.
-Just about anything that goes wrong (for any reason, or no reason at all) may be blamed on the power of the evil eye.
+The evil eye is also said to cause a number of other maladies including insomnia, fatigue, depression and diarrhea.
+In many places, disease is considered a magical as well as a medical issue, and the reason a given person succumbs to a malady may be attributed to a curse instead of random chance or exposure to a virus.
+It can even affect objects and buildings: The evil eye cast upon a vehicle may break down irreparably, while a house so cursed may soon develop a leaky roof or an insect infestation.
+Just about anything that goes wrong may be blamed on the power of the evil eye.

-Eye in history
+Evil eye in history

 The evil eye is essentially a specific type of magical curse, and has its roots in magical thinking and superstition.
 Let's say that a person experiences bad luck, ill health, accident, or some unexplained calamity — perhaps a drought or an infectious disease.
 Before science could explain weather patterns and germ theory, any bad event for which there was not an obvious cause might be blamed on a curse.
 Curses, including the evil eye, are an answer to the age-old question of why bad things happen to good people.

+Babies and children are said to be especially susceptible to harm from the evil eye, and in many countries, including Greece, Romania, and India, praising a child publicly is sometimes considered taboo, for the compliment will draw the attention of the evil eye.
 In order to ward off the evil eye, parents of a thoughtlessly praised child may ask the person who gave the compliment to immediately spit in the child's face.
 Because the momentarily exalted youngster has been brought down a peg, any harm by the evil eye is unnecessary; this spittle salve is harmless yet insulting enough to negate the compliment.

 Evil eye protections and cures

 Amulets can be worn to deter the evil eye, often using the color blue (symbolizing heaven or godliness) and an eye symbol.
-Charms, potions, and spells can also be prepared; garlic can be used to deter the evil eye, and some believe that just saying the word "garlic" offers protection.
+Charms, potions and spells can also be prepared; garlic can be used to deter the evil eye, and some believe that just saying the word "garlic" offers protection.